jiewen-lai/iksolver_mlx_robio19/README.md

   year={2019},
 }
 ```
 The interactive live script helps one to understand better how the code works.
-It is only for verficaition/proof-of-concept.
+It is only for verification/proof of concept.

-I am using matlab r2020a.
+I am using Matlab r2020a.

-## ✔️ What's it about?
+## ✔️ What is it about?

 - This repo presents a simplified model to represent a multi-segment continuum robot using virtual rigid links.
-Based on the model, its IK can be solved using a multilayer perceptron (MLP), a class of feedforward neural network (FNN).
+Based on the model, its IK can be solved using a multilayer perceptron (MLP) - a class of feedforward neural network (FNN).
 - The transformation between virtual joint space to task space is described using Denavit-Hartenberg (D-H) convention.
 - Using 20,000 established training data for supervised learning, the MLP reaches a mean squared error of 0.022 for a dual-segment continuum robot.
 - The trained MLP is then used to find the joints for different end-effector positions, and the results show a mean relative error of 2.90% can be on the robot configuration.